 We encourage the positive values of determination and resilience throughout all our key stages and students within our department feel safe and confident to participate and perform.
 Our curriculum provides students with the opportunity to participate in a wide range of activities and experience different teaching methods in order to develop physically, mentally and emotionally.
 Health related fitness plays a big part in our curriculum at all key stages and we aim to encourage and support all students to improve and maintain their fitness levels.
 Students are encouraged to work individually and as part of a team which helps build trust, problem solving and communication skills.
 Competition is a huge part of the sporting environment and life in general and whilst we encourage competition and the competitive spirit we also promote the ideals of fair play and sportsmanship.
 We feel that this provides a positive and enjoyable learning environment for all our students.
 Through our curriculum we hope students build the confidence and interest to get involved in exercise, sports and activities out of school and later in life.

 Tring School boasts excellent sporting facilities which allows us to offer a broad range of activities.
 These include a gymnasium, a 5 Badminton court sports hall, a 25m swimming pool, an all weather artificial pitch, 3 netball / tennis courts and extensive grassed playing fields.
+We also use local sports facilities like Tring Squash Club on a regular basis for lessons and extracurricular.

 KEY STAGE 3